 A penny for the Guy

 So the bonfires also come with a little add on.
-Another tradition of Guy Fawkes Night here is Britain is to actually burn an effigy of Mr Guy Fawkes at the top of the bonfire.
-I think this one has also fallen a little by the wayside too (though there are some noted exceptions in England) but in the past children would go around the streets or go door to door and ask people for “a penny for the Guy”.
+Another tradition of Guy Fawkes Night here in Britain is to actually burn an effigy of Mr Guy Fawkes at the top of the bonfire.
+I think this one has also fallen a little by the wayside too (though there are some noted exceptions in England) but in the past children would go around the streets or go door-to-door and ask people for “a penny for the Guy”.
 Basically can you spare some change to help us make a scarecrow and buy kindling to set him on fire….

 So moving swiftly on from that….sparklers, everyone loves sparklers.
 I particularly love sparklers and they’re great fun.
-They come in all shapes and sizes but you’ll only be able to buy them up in stores in the Scotland until Fireworks Night so best to pop into a shop early as they might all have disappeared come the evening of the 5th.
+They come in all shapes and sizes but you’ll only be able to buy them in stores in Scotland in the week or so before Fireworks Night so best to pop into a shop early as they might all have disappeared come the evening of the 5th.
 It’s also worth noting that often organised events will ask people not to bring them to the night so check before you take them along.

 Bonfire Night Food

 The 5th of November can often be very cold in Scotland so hot drinks and snacks are essential for added warmth and often just nice to keep hands toasty.
 Traditional Bonfire Night foods include baked potatoes – cooked in tinfoil at the side of your fire and hot soups.
-I always have vivid memories of hot pea and ham soup from a van but pretty sure that there are no specific flavour requirements on this one.
+I always have vivid memories of hot pea and ham soup from a catering van but pretty sure that there are no specific flavour requirements on this one.